Physiologic Growth Hormone Effects in HIV Lipodystrophy

 Phase: N/A

-Sponsored by: National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) Official(s) and/or principal investigator(s): Steven Grinspoon, MD, Principal Investigator, Affiliation: Massachusetts General Hospital
+Sponsored by: Massachusetts General Hospital Official(s) and/or principal investigator(s): Steven Grinspoon, MD, Principal Investigator, Affiliation: Massachusetts General Hospital

 Summary

-patients with reduced growth hormone (GH) secretion and increased visceral adiposity.
-We
+HIV-infected patients with reduced growth hormone (GH) secretion and increased visceral

-hypothesize that low-dose growth hormone will reduce visceral fat.
-Secondary endpoints will
+adiposity.
+We hypothesize that low-dose growth hormone will reduce visceral fat.
+Secondary

 Clinical Details